Jesulayomy/SCHub/CONTRIBUTING.md

 If you are participating in Hacktoberfest, we welcome your contributions to SCHub.
 However, please note that we will only accept Pull Requests that meet the following criteria:

-- Addressess an existing issue or bug in the project.
+- Addresses an existing issue or bug in the project.
 - Adds a new feature or functionality to the project.
 (Create an issue first to discuss the feature you intend to add.)
 New issues must be approved first by a maintainer to avoid rejected PRs.
 - Improves the project's documentation or code quality.